Cacti/documentation/Installing-Under-Ubuntu-Debian.md

 The systemd units file makes managing a highly available Cacti setup a bit more convenient.

-The system is now ready to finialise the steps by browsing to [http://serverip/cacti](http://serverip/cacti) to start the cacti initialization wizard.
+The system is now ready to finalise the steps by browsing to [http://serverip/cacti](http://serverip/cacti) to start the cacti initialization wizard.

-### Considerations when using Proxys in front of Cacti (Cacti 1.2.23+)
+### Considerations when using Proxies in front of Cacti (Cacti 1.2.23+)

 For optimal security, only specify the HTTP headers that are set by your proxy software to prevent unauthorized access.